wes-williams/collect/README.md

   git commit -am "changed proxy-dataupco references"
   ~~~~~~~~~

-  6. Make a branch of develop that will remain private
+  6. Create and switch to a branch that will remain private
   ~~~~~~~~~~
   git branch secret
   git checkout secret